SAlimdjanov/Meta-Front-End-Developer-Projects/README.md

 4. **Sample Portfolio:** A Sample Portfolio Web App using React.
 Contains social media links, project cards, and a contact form.
 Completed as part of requirements of the _Advanced React_ course.

 5. **Little Lemon Table Booking Page:** Created a Table Reservation Page on the Little Lemon Web App Prototyle using Figma.
 All steps were taken in the UX/UI design process as a user persona, journey map, and wireframe were created leading up to creation of the prototype.
 Completed as part of requirements of the _Principles of UX/UI Design_ course.

+6. **Capstone Project:** Created a Web App for the Little Lemon Restaurant in React.
+This is the Capstone Project of the Certification.
+(Work-in-Progress)